dwhiteheadCEI/intro-to-openai-development/labs/lab1-intro-and-setup.md

 [Here's some tips on how best to form prompts via openAI's documentation](https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results)

+There have also been, and will continue to be for some time, a number of studies done on the efficacy of certain verbiage used and format of prompts and their consistency in getting expected results back.
+Many people will swear by certain practices or adopt certain habits and some may be more worthwhile than others but ultimately it is (currently) not an exact science.
+I greatly suggest looking into some of these studies and forming an opinion for yourself based on a variety of different sources.
+I recommend the ones that provide code examples.

 ## Using different models
 https://platform.openai.com/docs/models/overview

 There are a number of models offered as part of the OpenAI API as well as exposed through ChatGPT.
 Be sure to review some of the options using the link above!
+We'll be going over some of these models in lab3, but for now take note of the different chat completion models.
+If you have a premium subscription to ChatGPT, try some of them out and see how their responses differ.

 ## Custom GPTs
-ChatGPT also gives you the option to use community-made versions of ChatGPT that come with some added customization.
+ChatGPT Premium also gives you the option to use community-made versions of ChatGPT that come with some added customization.

 Click on the "Explore GPTs" button and try out some custom versions.
 There are a lot of versions available, so try and choose one that has a ues case you are familiar with and test it out.

-Now, let's add our own.
+Now, let's add our own:

 Navigate to the "Create GPT" button at the top right.